aantron/ocaml.org/data/planet/ocamlpro/opam-210-alpha-is-here.md

 you need it (<em>e.g.</em> when you compiled a dependency yourself).</p>
 <h3>Dependency locking</h3>
 <p>To share a project for development, it is often necessary to be able to
-reproduce the exact same environment and dependencies setting &mdash; as opposed to allowing a range of versions as opam encourages you to do for releases.</p>
+reproduce the exact same environment and dependencies setting — as opposed to allowing a range of versions as opam encourages you to do for releases.</p>
-<p>For some reason, most other package managers call this feature &quot;lock files&quot;.
+<p>For some reason, most other package managers call this feature "lock files".
 Opam can handle those in the form of <code>[foo.]opam.locked</code> files, and the
 <code>--locked</code> option.</p>
 <p>With 2.1.0, you no longer need a plugin to generate these files: just running